Richard Golian

 • Trouble adapting to changes or unexpected events.

-Let’s look at an example of how superficial understanding can lead to confusion in concepts.
-I am not autistic (I have no reason to think so), but that does not mean that someone looking at my past behavior superficially couldn’t find, for instance, signs of intense interest.
+Let us look at an example of how superficial understanding can lead to confusion in concepts.
+I am not autistic (I have no reason to think so), but that does not mean that someone looking at my past behaviour superficially could not find, for instance, signs of intense interest.

 Summary